hchoi2/hchoi2.github.io/_posts/2023-11-02-welcome-to-Hyejeong's Website.md

 ---
 layout: post
 title: Welcome to Hyejeong's Website!
-subtitle: Be successfully prepare for your PhD application in abroad
+subtitle: Be successfully prepare for your PhD application for study abroad
 author: Hyejeong Choi
 categories: Welcome to Hyejeong's Website
 banner: